dev-namansahu/youtube_subscriber/README.md

 Once installed, Clone this repository to your local machine.

 Install the required dependencies as mentioned below by using npm install .
+Create Database using npm run build.

-Start the server by nodemon index.js
+Start the server by npm run start.

 Dependencies
 Following dependencie are needed to run this application: